 In what way is joy a fruit of the Holy Spirit?Galatians 5:22-23 lists out the fruit of the Spirit: "But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law."
 "Fruit" here means "the result of labor."
 The laborer is the Holy Spirit.
-So what Galatians 5:22-23 really describes is the personality of a believer who has allowed the Holy Spirit the freedom to work in his or her life.
-One of these personality traits is joy.
+So what Galatians 5:22-23 really describes is traits characteristic of a believer who has yielded to the Holy Spirit's work in his or her life.
+One of these character traits is joy.

 In the New Testament, "joy" is the Greek word chara.
 Related to both charis ("grace" or "gift") and charos ("rejoice; express joy"), joy is the natural response to a gracious gift.
 In every instance in the Bible, that gift originates with God, whether it be the arrival of the Messiah (Luke 1:14), the resurrection of Christ (Matthew 28:8), God's power over the sinful world (Luke 10:17), or God's salvation (Acts 13:52).
 God's grace is so strong that even the promise of His work can elicit joy (Hebrews 10:34; James 1:2-4).
 And one of the greatest sources of joy is seeing God's redeeming work in others (Acts 13:52; 1 Thessalonians 3:9; Philippians 2:2).